-- Planes and cars are places you probably haven't thought of as dangerous bed bug wise, however "catching" bed bugs in these places is actually common and they should be feared as much as infested hotel rooms.
+- Planes and cars are places you probably haven't thought of as dangerous bed bug wise, however, "catching" bed bugs in these places is actually common and they should be feared as much as infested hotel rooms.

 Bed bugs are active at night, the peak hours of activity are between 10pm and 6am.
-This makes a live detection somewhat tiring.
-Other evidence of bed bugs presence include bite marks, faecal matter in the form of small black droppings on and near bed, shed exoskeletons from nymphs developing to adults are also sign of a growing infestation.
+This makes live detection somewhat tiring.
+Other evidence of bed bugs presence include bite marks, faecal matter in the form of small black droppings on and near the bed, shed exoskeletons from nymphs developing to adults are also sign of a growing infestation.